-Here, we present an approach that enables horizontal and vertical components of glacier surface change to be quantified from a generalised oblique terrestrial time-lapse sequence, by integrating data from multi-temporal digital elevation models (DEMs).
-The method is based on deriving 3D geographic point coordinates for image feature-tracks within a geo-referenced time-lapse sequence, through deriving individual viewing distances for each feature, in each image.
-The view distances are constrained using two DEMs acquired at different times, and by assuming that the planimetric path of each 3D point is linear over the duration of the sequence (i.e. if viewed from directly above, points would appear to travel in straight lines).
+Here, we present an approach that enables horizontal and vertical components of glacier surface change to be quantified from a generalised oblique terrestrial time-lapse sequence, by integrating data from multitemporal DEMs.
+The method is based on deriving three-dimensional (3-D) geographic point coordinates for image feature-tracks within a georeferenced time-lapse sequence, by deriving individual viewing distances for each feature in each image.
+The view distances are constrained using two DEMs acquired at different times, and by assuming that the planimetric path of each 3-D point is linear over the duration of the sequence (i.e. if viewed from directly above, points would appear to travel in straight lines).

-We demonstrate the process using data from Sólheimajökull, Iceland (Figure 1), where time-lapse imagery was being acquired to assess the potential influence of the Katla volcano on glacier dynamics.
-The Sólheimajökull sequence represents a highly challenging dataset to process, encompassing all the difficulties that tend to arise in terrestrial time-lapse images: drift due to an unstable camera, variable weather, illumination and snow cover conditions, and an ice surface that evolves rapidly due to melting.
-These characteristics mean that approaches based on automated matching of image pairs (e.g. Messerli & Grinstead, 2015) would have limited success.
-To address such challenges, we developed a freely available and user-friendly software (Pointcatcher, http://tinyurl/pointcatcher) that implements geo-referencing, image registration and Monte Carlo error analysis procedures in a feature-tracking application previously used for laboratory and volcanic image sequences (Delcamp and others, 2008, Applegarth and others, 2010, James & Robson, 2014).
-The versatility of the resulting image processing software makes it applicable to terrestrial time-lapse sequences collected from glaciers around the world.
+We demonstrate the process using data from Sólheimajökull, Iceland (Fig. 1), where time-lapse imagery was being acquired to assess the potential influence of the Katla volcano on glacier dynamics.
+The Sólheimajökull sequence represents a highly challenging dataset to process, encompassing all the difficulties that tend to arise in terrestrial time-lapse images: drift due to an unstable camera, variable weather, illumination and snow cover conditions and an ice surface that evolves rapidly due to melting.
+These characteristics mean that approaches based on automated matching of image pairs (e.g. Messerli and Grinstead, 2015) will have limited success.
+To address such challenges, we developed a freely available and user-friendly software (Pointcatcher; http://tinyurl/pointcatcher) that implements georeferencing, image registration and Monte Carlo error analysis procedures in a featuretracking application previously used for the laboratory and volcanic image sequences (Delcamp and others, 2008; Applegarth and others, 2010; James and Robson, 2014).
+The versatility of the resulting image processing